Post by: Mike Philipps

 Genesis Open Betting Odds

-These odds compare the outright prices on each of the top 20 golfers across three betting sites for international readers and three betting sites for US readers.
+These odds compare the outright prices on each of the top 20 golfers across three betting sites.
 If you would like to see why we recommend these bookmakers in particular, you can see this page for an explanation of our thoughts on ranking golf betting sites.

 The Top Picks